openlawteam/tribute-contracts/docs/adapters/CouponOnboarding.md

 #### amount

-The amount of shares that this member will receive.
+The amount of units that this member will receive.

 #### nonce